brynsgtn/plate-access/README.md

 A Web-based License Plate Recognition System with Automated Access Control for Residential and Workplace Parking

 > **Disclaimer:** The live demo includes the web interface only.
-> License Plate Recognition (LPR) and archival cold storage are not included.
+> License Plate Recognition (LPR) and archival cold storage feature are not included in the deployed version.
 > Manual plate entry can be used to test without physical cameras.
+> The Flask API code for License Plate Recognition (LPR) is **not included** in this repository.

 🔗 [Live Demo](https://plate-access.onrender.com/)